Thomas Shaw (composer): Haydn

-In his second London notebook, Haydn recounts his visit for lunch at Thomas Shaw's on 17 September 1791.
+In his second London notebook, Haydn recounts his visit for lunch at Shaw's on 17 September 1791.
 It seems Shaw would have been quite a fan of Haydn, welcoming him directly at the door wearing a coat with the name Haydn "worked into the very ends of both his collars in the finest steel beads".
 Haydn adds that Shaw's wife and his two daughters wore headpieces with his name embroidered in gold.
-He remembers how, to have a souvenir from him, Shaw asked for his tobacco box in exchange of his, and how a few days later the said box had been put in a silver case engraved with "Ex dono Celeberrimi Josephi Haydn" ("gift from the most famous Joseph Haydn").
+He remembers how, to have a souvenir from him, Shaw asked for his tobacco box in exchange for his, and how a few days later the said box had been put in a silver case engraved with "Ex dono Celeberrimi Josephi Haydn" ("gift from the most famous Joseph Haydn").
 Finally Haydn writes that, as a souvenir, he received a stick-pin from Mrs Shaw who he deemed to be "the most beautiful woman [he] ever saw".

 Margate

-Upon the death of his brother Anthony in August 1792, Thomas Shaw received an eighth interest in the Margate theatre.
+Upon the death of his brother Anthony in August 1792, Shaw received an eighth interest in the Margate theatre.
 According to Cecil Price, his association with it continued until 1813.